-- Sands Hotel – This modern 300 room hotel within the Sands Casino Resort complex at the former Bethlehem Steel plant offers easy access to the Sands Casino, Shoppes, Restaurants, Events Center and the nearby SteelStacks cultural campus.
+- Wind Creek Hotel – This modern 300 room hotel within the Wind Creek Casino Resort complex at the former Bethlehem Steel plant offers easy access to the Wind Creek Casino, Shoppes, Restaurants, Events Center and the nearby SteelStacks cultural campus.
 Room service and suites offer unlimited possibilities.

 - Morningstar Inn – A beautiful mansion situated in the heart of the Victorian residential section of the Moravian Historic District, offers charming rooms, a beautiful setting and even a swimming pool for respite after a day of shopping and sight seeing.